-- In Poland, the Department of Animal Reproduction and Biotechnology, ascribed to the National Institute of Animal Breeding, conducts scientific and experimental studies in embryo cloning and somatic cell cloning (pigs, rabbits, goats, cattle, cats, horses) as well as animal transgenesis. - In Hungary, the Agricultural Biotechnology Institute (NAIK) is the most active agricultural research facility in animal biotechnology.
-The institute focuses on exploring the genetics of
+- In Poland, the Department of Animal Reproduction and Biotechnology, ascribed to the National Institute of Animal Breeding, conducts scientific and experimental studies in embryo cloning and somatic cell cloning (pigs, rabbits, goats, cattle, cats, horses) as well as animal transgenesis. - In Hungary, the Institute of Genetics and Biotechnology of the Hungarian University of Agriculture and Life Sciences is the most active agricultural research facility in animal

-40 Animal genetic engineering and genome editing result in the modification of an animal's DNA to introduce new traits and change one of more characteristics of the species.
+34 Animal genetic engineering and genome editing result in the modification of an animal's DNA to introduce new traits and change one of more characteristics of the species.
 Animal cloning is an assisted reproductive technology and does not modify the animal's DNA.
 Cloning is therefore different from the genetic engineering of animals (both in the science and often in the regulation of the technology and /or products derived from it).
 Researchers and industry frequently use cloning when creating animals via other animal biotechnologies.
 For this reason, cloning is included in this report.